• Home

 Instructions

-• In a large bowl, sift together the gluten free flour, cocoa powder, baking soda, baking powder, salt and the light brown sugar.
-Then use a whisk to combine.
-If you don’t sift, you’ll get large clumps of brown sugar which is fine if that doesn’t bother you.
-Set aside.
+• In a large bowl, sift together the 1 ¾ cups gluten free flour, ⅔ cup cocoa powder, 1 teaspoon baking soda, 1 teaspoon baking powder, ¾ teaspoon kosher salt and 1 ¼ cups light brown sugar.
+Then use a whisk to combine and set aside.

-• In a medium bowl, using a spoon, mix together your cornstarch and water until there are no lumps and it is smooth.
+• In a medium bowl, using a spoon, mix together the 4 rounded tablespoons cornstarch and 6 tablespoons water until there are no lumps and it is smooth.
 It will be thick and tacky at first.
-Once that’s combined, whisk in the milk of choice, vanilla and vinegar.

-• Add the wet ingredients and the vegetable oil into the dry ingredients.
-It might be easiest to mix this with a spatula, until combined.
-It will be super dense.
+• Add the wet ingredients and the ½ cup vegetable oil into the dry ingredients.
+If it gets too thick, switch to using a spatula.

-• Using a spatula, fold in the chocolate chips.
+• Using a spatula, fold in the 1 cup chocolate chips.

 • Next scoop the batter into a pastry bag or a (zip top bag and cut a corner off) and pipe into the donut pans, filling them about ¾ of the way full.

-• Bake for about 15 min or until the donuts kind of spring back at you when gently touched.
+• Bake the donuts in the center rack of the 350 degree oven for 15 minutes.
+The donuts should be risen and spring back at you when gently touched.

-• In the large bowl of an electric mixer or using a hand held mixer, beat the confectioners' sugar, butter or vegan baking stick, water and 12 frozen raspberries together, making sure to break the raspberries apart.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the ½ cup unsalted butter until smooth; about 2 minutes.

-• Using an icing spatula or a butter knife, frost the tops of the donuts.
+• Lastly, using an icing spatula or a butter knife, frost the tops of the donuts.

-• Immediately after frosting a donut, scatter the sprinkles over the top so the sprinkles stick.
+Immediately after frosting a donut, scatter the sprinkles and mini chips over the top so they stick.

 Video